Handling Long and Richly Constrained Tasks through Constrained Hierarchical Reinforcement Learning: Approach

+The rewiring radius, $r_{RRT*} = \gamma_{RRT*} (\log n/n)^{1/d}$, where $n$ is the current number of nodes sampled, is described in \cite{karaman2011sampling}.
+The node $s_{min}$ (line 7) that results in the shortest path (highest reward) to $s_{new}$ among the nearby nodes $S_{near}$ (line 6) is connected to $s_{new}$ in line 8, if the edge is valid.

 Here, we take a detour to explain how we determine the validity of edges.
 An edge is valid if and only if adding it does not result in a (partial) path that violates the cost constraint.
 The key insight is that this validity can be determined by computing the convolution of the distributions associated with the (partial) path and the current $\mathbf{V}_c$.
-By providing the definition of Valid\_edge ($\mathcal{T}, s, s', \mathbf{V}_c, K$) in Algorithm~\ref{algo:validcheck} and doing the Valid\_edge checks in lines 11, 15 and 18 of the Constrained RRT* algorithm, we ensure that any path output by the overall algorithm will satisfy the cost constraints.
-In the pseudocode of Valid\_edge ($\mathcal{T}, s, s', \mathbf{V}_c, K$), $\mathbf{V}_c$ represents a random variable (and so does $result$).
+By providing the definition of Valid\_edge ($\mathcal{T}, s, s', \mathbf{V}_c, K$) in Algorithm~\ref{algo:validcheck} and doing the Valid\_edge checks in the $\mathsf{Extend\_node}$ subroutine, we ensure that any path output by the overall algorithm will satisfy the cost constraints.
+In the pseudocode of Valid\_edge, $\mathbf{V}_c$ represents a random variable (and so does $result$).
 Then, the addition in line 3 of Valid\_edge is a convolution operation (recall that the distribution of a sum $\mathbf{X}+\mathbf{Y}$ of two random variables $\mathbf{X},\mathbf{Y}$ is found by a convolution~\cite{ross2014introduction}).
-An example planner run is shown in Fig.~\ref{fig:examples}.

-Coming back to the main Constrained RRT* algorithm, we explore further the possible edges to be added to the tree.
-In particular, in the loop in lines 17-25 (1) the edge is created only if it is valid, (2) an edge is created from a vertex in $S_{near}$ that can be connected to $s_{new}$ along a path with minimum distance (highest reward), and (3) new edges are created from $s_{new}$ to vertices in $S_{near}$, if the path through $s_{new}$ has lower distance (higher reward) than the path through the current parent; in this case, the edge linking the vertex to its current parent is deleted, to maintain the tree structure.
+Coming back to $\mathsf{Extend\_node}$, we explore further the possible edges to be added to the tree.
+In particular, in line 9 (1) the edge is created only if it is valid and (2) new edges are created from $s_{new}$ to vertices in $S_{near}$, if the path through $s_{new}$ has lower distance (higher reward) than the path through the current parent; in this case, the edge linking the vertex to its current parent is deleted, to maintain the tree structure.
+An example search run is shown in Figure~\ref{fig:overall}.

-In comparison to the $O(N^2)$ complexity of the planning algorithm in SORB, the Complexity of Constrained RRT* is $O(N \log N)$.
-This allows for scaling to larger graphs.
+\textbf{Theoretical Results}: The RRT* algorithm~\cite{karaman2011sampling} satisfies two properties: \emph{probabilistic completeness} and \emph{asymptotic optimality}.
+Intuitively, probabilistic completeness says that as number of samples $n \!\rightarrow\! \infty$, RRT* finds a feasible path if it exists and asymptotic optimality says that as $n \!\rightarrow \! \infty$, RRT* finds the optimal path with the highest reward.
+Unsurprisingly, asymptotic optimality implies probabilistic completeness.
+Our key contribution is proving asymptotic optimality of ConstrainedRRT*, which requires complicated analysis because of constraints.